scipy-conference/scipy_proceedings/papers/virginia_ng/Scipy2018_first_draft.rst

 “ThroughLeft”, “ThroughRight”, “Other” using
 `JOSM <https://josm.openstreetmap.de/)>`__ in 5 cities, over 53K turn
 lane markings.
 JOSM is an extensible editor for OpenStreetMap (OSM) for Java 8+.
-It supports loading GPX tracks, background imagery and OSM data from local sources as well as from online sources and allows to edit the OSM data (nodes, ways, and relations) and their metadata tags.
+It supports loading GPX tracks, background imagery and OpenStreetMap data from local sources as well as from online sources and allows to edit the OpenStreetMap data (nodes, ways, and relations) and their metadata tags.
 It is open source and licensed under GPL.
 We included turn lane markings of all shapes and sizes, as well as ones that are partially covered by cars and/or shadows.
 We excluded turn lane markings that are erased or fully